Street Closures, Other Measures Approved as Denver Continues on Path Toward Reopening

 - Museums may operate at 50% occupancy with up to 50 people per room and not to exceed 125 people in an outdoor space.
 Museums can open under this variance after submitting their reopening plan to the city for review and approval

 - Restaurants may operate at 50% occupancy with up to 50 people in a confined indoor space (as opposed to the Safer at Home statewide limitation of 50 people for the entire restaurant)

 - Gyms, recreation centers and indoor pools may operate at 50% occupancy with up to 50 people in a confined space

 - Horse competitions at the National Western Complex can occur with activities limited to 50 people and no spectator shows

 These and other variances were approved by CDPHE based on the city’s current prevalence of COVID-19.
 The city also needed to demonstrate that it has a strong public health surveillance system, sufficient hospital capacity, and appropriate thresholds for rolling back the variance if conditions worsen.

 CDPHE’s approval to the city’s variances takes effect immediately.

 The first street closures have also been approved for Larimer Street between 14th and 15th streets in Larimer Square and on Glenarm Place between 15th and 17th streets in the Denver Pavilions.
 The street closures will allow multiple establishments to expand their outdoor service area into the roadway.

+The Temporary Outdoor Expansions Program will now run through October 2021.
 Businesses interested in temporarily expanding their outdoor serving area, including moving into sidewalks or streets, can apply at this website.